Soccer-Fans booing players taking a knee shows racism still a problem: Henderson | Sports-Games

 There were jeers from a small section of spectators at the Riverside Stadium in Middlesbrough when players took the knee before England's friendly wins over Austria and Romania last weekend.
 "It shows that if there are still people booing because we're standing together against racism, then there still is a problem and we've still got to fight it and stand together," Henderson said before Sunday's opener against Croatia.

-"Of course, everyone knows we stand together and you'll see that in taking the knee, but we want to get on with the football and concentrate on that," he said.
 England, semi-finalists at the 2018 World Cup, face Scotland on June 18 and the Czech Republic four days later after playing Croatia, with all games being held at Wembley.
+A similar incident took place in Hungary before Tuesday's 0-0 draw with Ireland.

+Ireland coach Stephen Kenny condemned the "incomprehensible" behaviour of Hungary fans who booed his players for taking a knee before the game in Budapest.
+While Ireland players took a knee, the Hungary team stood and pointed to their sleeves, which had European soccer governing body UEFA's 'respect' badge.

+"The fact it was booed is incomprehensible really and it must be damaging for Hungary, with the Euros in Hungary," said Kenny.
+"It's disappointing and it doesn't reflect well on Hungary really, on Hungarian support."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)